 Stealth and unhurried movement are essential disciplines in successfully stalking a bushbuck, as is wind direction.
 Once a worthy trophy has been spotted, the hunters move very slowly, Indian file, towards the target, making maximum use of every vestige of cover and, wherever possible, endeavour to remain in the shade in order to cut down the risk of light reflection.
 Throughout the stalk I make constant use of the ash bag to monitor wind direction, and if the intended trophy looks up from feeding we freeze, remaining motionless until it commences feeding once again.
 If there is more than one bushbuck feeding, it is important to monitor all of them, because if anyone of them sees you, or senses your presence, they will give the alarm.
 With a single choreographed bound they will all head back into cover, the stalk will be over.

-Probably one of the most successful bushbuck hunts that I have ever guided was some years ago with Bob Burnette from Spokane, he came to me via Terry Wagner of Worldwide Hunting.
-Bob was in search of a quality bushbuck, and after a careful bit of research we found the ideal venue.
-A large family-owned agricultural operation that combined cattle, citrus, and game, the game free ranging with no high game fences - a refreshing change from the norm in South Africa where everything seems to be behind high wire.
+Probably one of the most successful bushbuck hunts that I have ever guided was some years ago with Bob from Spokane, he came to me via Worldwide Hunting.
+He was in search of a quality bushbuck, and after a careful bit of research we found the ideal venue.
+A large family-owned agricultural operation that combined cattle, citrus and game, the game free ranging with no high game fences - a refreshing change from the norm in South Africa where everything seems to be behind high wire.